fortran-lang/stdlib/doc/specs/stdlib_hash_maps.md

 to report errors or success.

 The constants `inmap_probe_factor`, `map_probe_factor`, and
-`default_load_factor` are used to parameterize the slot expansion code used to determine when in a `inchain_map_call` the number of slots need to be increased to decrease the lengths of the linked lists.
+`load_factor` are used to parameterize the slot expansion code used to determine when in a call on the map the number of slots need to be increased to decrease the search lengths.
 The constant `inmap_probe_factor` is used to determine when the ratio of the number of map probes to map calls is too large and the slots need expansion.
 The constant `map_probe_factor` is used to determine when inserting a new entry the ratio of the number of map probes to map calls is too large and the slots need expansion.
+Finally, the
+`load_factor` determines the maximum number of entries allowed relative to the number of slots prior to automatically resizing the table upon entry insertion.
+The `load_factor` is a tradeoff between runtime performance and memory usage, with smaller values of `load_factor` having the best runtime performance and larger.values the smaller memory footprint, with common choices being `0.575 <= load_factor <= 0.75`.
+The `load_factor` currently has a value of `0.5625`.

-The constants `default_bits`, `default_max_bits`, and
+The constants `default_bits`, and
-`strict_max_bits` are used to parameterize the table's slots size.
+`max_bits` are used to parameterize the table's slots size.
 The `default_bits` constant defines the default initial number of slots with a current value of 6 resulting in an initial `2**6 == 64` slots.
 This may optionally be overridden on hash map creation.
-The `default_max_bits` is the default value for the table's `max_bits` component that sets the maximum table size as `2**max_bits`.
-This may also be overridden on table creation.
-Then `strict_max_bits` defines the maximum value for `default_max_bits`.
-This cannot be overridden  on hash map creation.
-Because signed 32 bit integers are used for the hash code, `strict_max_bits` must be no greater than 31, but as probably large values of `max_bits` benefit from a 64 bit hash code, `strict_max_size` is currently set to 24, so the current table is assumed to be useful only for tables up to size `2**24` slots.
-As open is used for this table the number of entries can be significantly larger than the number of slots.
-Finally, `default_load_factor` provides a default value for `load_factor`.
-The `load_factor` determines the maximum number of entries allowed relative to the number of slots prior to automatically  resizing the table upon entry insertion.
-The `load_factor` is a tradeoff between runtime performance and memory usage, with smaller values of `load_factor` having the best runtime performance and larger.values the smaller memory footprint, with common choices being `0.5 <= load_factor <= 0.75`.
-The `default_load_factor` currently has a value of `0.25`.
-This default can be overridden at table creation, with initialization allowing values `0.375 <= load_factor
-<= 0.75`.
+The `max_bits` sets the maximum table size as `2**max_bits`.
+The current value of `max_bits` is 3o and the table will not work properly if that value is exceeded.

 The constants `int_calls`, `int_depth`, `int_index`, and `int_probes`
 are used to define integer kind values for various contexts.
 The